google-cloud-nightscout/google-cloud-nightscout.github.io/docs/FreeDNS.md

 # Free DNS
 [Google Cloud Nightscout](../) >> FreeDNS

-Follow these instructions in order to use FreeDNS, which you will need in order to set up Google Cloud Nightscout.
+Follow these instructions to set up FreeDNS, which is required to configure your Google Cloud Nightscout instance.
-You will need 5-10 minutes to complete this.

-After everything is set up and working, you will need to log into your FreeDNS account at least once every 6 months, or when you receive a reminder email from them, as explained [here](./FreeDNS_Min_Login.md).
+This process typically takes 5–10 minutes.

+Important: To keep your account active, you must log in to FreeDNS at least once every six months.
+FreeDNS will send a reminder email, or you can read more about the requirements [here](./FreeDNS_Min_Login.md).
 <br/>

 ---

 #### **Creating an account**
-Go to FreeDNS site: [https://freedns.afraid.org/](https://freedns.afraid.org/)
+Go to FreeDNS website: [https://freedns.afraid.org/](https://freedns.afraid.org/)
 Click on Sign up Free, and sign up.
-Make sure to choose a user ID excluding capital letters.
+Choose a User ID using only lowercase letters.
-If you include capital letters in your user ID, FreeDNS will convert them all to lowercase.
-Don't include any of the following characters in your password.
+Do not include any of the following characters in your password:

 $ &nbsp; &nbsp; \" &nbsp; &nbsp; \' &nbsp; &nbsp; \\  &nbsp; &nbsp; SPACE &nbsp; &nbsp; @ &nbsp; &nbsp; /

-Please remember your user ID and password.
+Please record your User ID and password for future use.

-Send activation email.
+Click to send the activation email.
 ![FreeDNS1](./images/FreeDNS1.png)
-Open email and activate your account.
+Check your inbox and click the link in the email to activate your account.
-**<span style="color:red">Set up a recurring (once every six months) calendar reminder to log in to your FreeDNS account, which will keep your account active.</span>**
+**<span style="color:red">Set up a recurring (once every six months) calendar reminder to log in to your FreeDNS account.
+This ensures your subdomain remains active.</span>**

-To log in, click on "Main Menu" under "For Members".
+To log in later, click on "Main Menu" under "For Members".
-After logging in, you can see your user ID at the top right corner.
+Once logged in, your User ID will be visible in the top right corner.
 ![FD_userID](./images/FD_userID.png)

 <br/>